WordPress Posts: Here’s Everything You Need to Know

 You can use the links and drop-down menus at the top of the screen to sort through your posts by type, category, date, and so on.
 This is helpful if you’re looking for specific kinds of posts.
 Of course, you can also use the Search Posts box to find one in particular.

 Finally, you may notice the checkboxes to the right of each post.
-If you check off several posts, you can edit or delete them all at once by choosing the corresponding action from the Bulk Actions drop-down menu:
+If you select several posts, you can edit or delete them all at once by choosing the corresponding action from the Bulk Actions drop-down menu:

 Overall, you’ll find that this screen is handy when it comes to keeping track of your posts.
 You can see each one’s author, tags, categories, and published date, all without having to visit the posts individually.
 We recommend becoming familiar with the entire Posts tab since it can be a huge time saver.

 We’ve now covered how to create posts in WordPress, keep them organized, and manage them over time.
 However, none of that tells you how to actually write and design your posts for maximum effect.
-Your posts’ content and style are up to you, of course, but the following tips should help you make them as accessible and reader-friendly as possible.
+The following tips should help you make them as accessible and reader-friendly as possible!